Wikimedia-Suomi/Finna-uploader/README.md

 IMPORT DATA
 - Commands source code is in directory finnauploader/images/management/commands
 - Commands are executed from the ./finnauploader directory
+- Order of execution of scropts is important as scripts will refine the data in database

+**Wikimedia Commons images **
 ```bash
 # Import names and urls of all images with externallinks containing Finna_id to local database
 python manage.py import_commons_images_with_link_to_finna